bokk3/LoveConnect/README.md

 ---

+**⚠️ Important Security Notes**:
+- This system includes comprehensive security measures but should be reviewed by security professionals before production use
-**⚠️ Important**: This is a demonstration system.
-For production use, implement additional security measures such as:
+- For high-security applications, consider implementing additional measures such as:
-- Rate limiting and DDoS protection
   - Multi-factor authentication
   - Account lockout policies
-- Comprehensive audit logging
+  - Advanced intrusion detection
   - Security monitoring and alerts
+  - Regular security audits

+**🎯 Demo Status**: This is a fully functional system suitable for learning and development.
+For production use, customize according to your specific security requirements.